Would you like to view this website in another language?

 • Step 4: Store exports securely with a date stamp so you can show “what we paid” vs “what was approved”.

-Multi-site teams get messy fast: someone clocks in from the wrong location, breaks get skipped, and managers approve late because they’re also on the floor.
-ONS data shows 28% of workers in Great Britain were hybrid workers between 8 January and 30 March 2025, which adds even more variation to where and how people work.
+Multi-site teams get messy fast: someone clocks in from the wrong location, breaks get skipped, and managers approve late because they're also on the floor.
+ONS data shows 28% of workers in Great Britain were hybrid workers between January and March 2025, which adds variation to where and how people work.

-So what?
-Mobile clock-ins, approval flows, and an audit trail often matter more than fancy dashboards, because they stop payroll errors before they happen.
+Mobile clock-ins, approval flows, and an audit trail often matter more than dashboards — because they stop payroll errors before they happen.

-Implications (use this to stress-test any staff time tracking app UK):
+Use these questions to stress-test any staff time tracking app you're evaluating:

-• If shifts happen across sites, you need location-aware rules (or at least clear exceptions).
+• If shifts happen across sites, do you have location-aware rules (or at least clear exceptions)?

-• If managers approve late, you need cut-offs + reminders and a simple approvals view.
+• If managers approve late, do you have cut-offs, reminders, and a simple approvals view?

-• If people work hybrid, you need a clear rule on what counts as working time, plus consistent capture (not “WhatsApp me your hours”).
+• If people work hybrid, do you have a clear rule on what counts as working time, plus consistent capture (not "WhatsApp me your hours")?

-• Principle: workplace monitoring should be necessary, proportionate, and transparent.
-Explain what you collect, why, and what you don’t collect.
+Workplace monitoring must be necessary, proportionate, and transparent under UK GDPR and ICO guidance.
+Explain what you collect, why, and what you don't collect.

-• Biometrics warning: the ICO ordered Serco Leisure and associated trusts to stop using facial recognition and fingerprint scanning for staff attendance because they couldn’t show it was necessary or proportionate, and staff were not proactively offered a real alternative.
+Biometrics warning: The ICO ordered Serco Leisure and associated trusts to stop using facial recognition and fingerprint scanning for staff attendance, they couldn't show it was necessary or proportionate, and staff weren't given a genuine alternative.

 • PIN/QR clock-in (where available)